jwdavis/ce-demo-lms/README.md

 1. backend takes 30-60 seconds to kickoff
 1. show new server spinning up
 1. show cpu utilization in instance group
+   1. this takes a while to update

-### Optional - Deployment manager demo
+### Optional - IaC demo
-1. The entire build is handled via DM
+1. The entire build is handled via Terraform
-1. Can be fun to start deployment, then show students
+1. Can be fun to start deployment, then show students some of how it works
-1. The details page for the deployment shows all the dependencies in action
-1. The template and python files gives a good idea of how DM works.